 Ground poultry needs to be cooked to a temperature of 165 degrees Fahrenheit/73.8 Celsius to be safe for consumption according to the USDA.

-This is a higher done temperature than beef burgers (160 degrees Fahrenheit).
+This is higher than the minimum safe temperature for hamburgers, which is 160 degrees Fahrenheit.
 Due to this higher temperature and the lower fat content, turkey burgers tend to turn out dry while cooking them.

 How do we combat homemade turkey burgers’ tendency to dry out?